-After the madness of Black Friday and Cyber Monday, attention now turns towards Small Business Saturday.
-A celebration of the 5.5 million small businesses that are the beating heart of the UK economy, the event has been a resounding success since first launching in 2013, three years after American Express founded the initiative in the United States.
+Small Business Saturday is a celebration of the millions of small businesses that are the beating heart of the UK economy.
+The event has been a resounding success since first launching in 2013, three years after American Express founded the initiative in the United States.

-Last year’s event saw a whopping £717 million spent with UK small businesses, a 15% increase on 2015 and 53% more than the inaugural event.
-With hopes high for another record-breaking year, we explore what makes Small Business Saturday so special, and what you can do to make the fifth event the best yet.
+Last year’s event saw a whopping £748 million spent with UK small businesses.
+With hopes high for another record-breaking year, we explore what makes Small Business Saturday so special, and what you can do to make the sixth event the best yet.

 What is Small Business Saturday?

 Small Business Saturday was originally conceived across the pond, with the first event held on 27 November 2010.
 While the UK version takes place following Black Friday and Cyber Monday, it’s sandwiched between the two in the United States, and is always held on the first Saturday after Thanksgiving.

 Of course, the event’s proximity to Black Friday and Cyber Monday is no coincidence.
 Whereas those events drive customers towards supermarkets, department stores and e-commerce giants, with huge discounts on thousands of big-ticket items, Small Business Saturday encourages customers to ‘shop local’ and support small, independent businesses in their surrounding communities.

 The cross-party campaign to bring Small Business Saturday to the UK was driven by former shadow business secretary Chuka Umunna, and won backing from former prime minister David Cameron and 200 other MPs.
 “There is such a lot of talk about the American dream – small business succeeding against all odds,” said Umunna in 2013.
 “We do have a British dream, but we don’t talk about it, it’s not part of our imagination.
 But Small Business Saturday can give life to that British dream.”